defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 * [Add an accessibility statement](#add-an-accessibility-statement)
 * [Test your form](#test-your-form)

-## <span id="check-that-you-are-only-asking-the-questions-you-need"></span> Check that you are only asking the questions you need
+<h2 name="check-that-you-are-only-asking-the-questions-you-need" id="check-that-you-are-only-asking-the-questions-you-need">Check that you are only asking the questions you need</h2>
 Don’t just copy an old paper form.

 Follow the advice in the [GDS Structuring forms guidance](https://www.gov.uk/service-manual/design/form-structure).